irobust/Cloud-Security/README.md

     * set action Write > AssumeRole
     * select specify ARN
     * Add ARN that copied(ARN of role that created in previous step)
-1. attach IAM policy to group
+1. attach IAM policy to group or user
     * select group to get the dba permission
     * click permission tab
     * click add permission and attach policy